What is Sustainable Leadership? 4 Qualities of Forward-Thinking Leaders

 2. Sustainable Leaders Are Adaptive Leaders

-For decision-makers to navigate the constant change in the world’s social, environmental and economic challenges, they must also manage their own personal growth and development.
+For decision-makers to navigate the constant change in the world’s social, environmental and economic challenges, they must also manage their own personal growth and leadership development.
 This includes determining which mindsets, tools and frameworks are most applicable to their present needs and incorporating them accordingly.
 Adopting a growth mindset is a key aspect of adaptability, as letting go of old practices allowing life-long learning to occur.
 Additionally, addressing complexity through adaptability also means embracing a fair amount of uncertainty.
 A willingness to try new approaches, quickly switch courses, when necessary, embrace failure and empathetically encourage your team to do the same are all necessary components of adaptive leadership.
-Once this style of working is embedded in the organization’s culture, innovative solutions can flourish and better address the climate challenges of today and tomorrow.
+Once this style of working is embedded in the organizational culture, innovative solutions can flourish and better address the climate challenges of today and tomorrow.

 3. Sustainable Leaders Have Influence, Not Just Authority

 When working across disciplines, leaders must bring multiple stakeholders – many of whom they have no direct authority over – into alignment on sustainability goals.
 While this can feel like a major roadblock to success, sustainable leaders thrive in this environment once they realize the power of personal influence.
-Rather than exerting authority over others using rank or position, change-makers must utilize their credibility, passion and values to inspire others to follow.
+Rather than exerting authority over others using rank or position, change-makers must utilize their credibility, passion and values as thought-leaders to inspire others to follow.
 Influence is built by increasing aspects of personal power like living authentically, leveraging relationships and sharing industry knowledge.
 Inspiring others with personal integrity creates trust, which, in turn, increases willingness to work towards shared sustainability goals and catalyze change.

 4. Sustainable Leaders Have a Long-Term Perspective